tcsawyer/tcsawyer.github.io/cv.md

 # Presentations

+“Examining Variance without Variants: Bodley 851 and the Early Circulation of the C-Text of _Piers Plowman_.”
+Meeting of the International Piers Plowman Society.
+Panel: The Manuscripts of _Piers Plowman_.
+July 2023.
+London, U.K.

+“Abstraction and Exemplarity in Medieval-themed Board Games.”
+International Congress on Medieval Studies.
+Panel: Games and Medievalism II: Reading Games in Medieval Culture.
+May, 2023.
+Kalamazoo, MI.

 “Walter Map’s _Piers Plowman_,”
 Congress of the New Chaucer Society.
 Panel: Between the Lines and Margins.
 Originally July 2020, postponed to July 2022 due to SARS-CoV-2.
 Durham, U.K.